TylerAudet/722/README.md

 ### Combining samples ###

 At this stage I combined my replicates and sexes together for each treatment.
 I also begin only working with my control (C) and SSD reversed (E) treatments.
 Comparisons between sexes will be done at a later time to look for sexual conflict, and comparison of the large (L) and small (S) flies will also be done at another time.
 For the purposes of this pipeline I am looking at how SSD-reversal flies compare to the previous finding of Turner et al., (2011).
-So here I merge my replicates and sexes.
+So here I merge my sexes.
 I use the same code that I used to merge my two sequences from Genome Quebec above.
-This time hoever I first put all replicate 1 samples in /run1 and replicate 2 in /run2 and merge.
-I then put all males in /run1 and all females in /run2 and merge.
-I now have just two samples: C and E.
+This time however I first put all males in /run1 and all females in /run2 and merge.
+I now have just two samples: C and E with two biological replicates each.

 ### Adding in read groups ###